Stay with Me (Sam Smith song): Music video

 A music video to accompany the release of "Stay with Me" was first released onto YouTube on 27 March 2014 at a total length of three minutes and twenty-nine seconds.
 The video shows Smith coming out of a house and walking down a street in De Beauvoir Town, London, sitting in a room performing the song, and performing the song in a church with a choir.
 It was directed by Jamie Thraves.
 "Stay with Me" received nominations at the MTV Video Music Awards for Best Male Video and Artist to Watch.
-As of September 2019, the video has received over 1.0 billion views.
+As of April 2025, the video has received over 1.2 billion views.

 Cover versions

 In June 2014, Ed Sheeran covered "Stay with Me" at BBC Radio 1's Live Lounge.
 He explained his choice saying "It's my favourite song of the last year.
 I think it's an instant classic."
 Florence and the Machine covered it at the Orange Warsaw Festival.
 In July, Vin Diesel sang it during an interview with Capital FM.
 In August, Chris Brown posted a video on Instagram in which he sings the song with lyric changes.
 Eventual winner Josh Kaufman covered the song for his top 12 performance on the sixth season of The Voice US.
 Reigan Derry performed the song for "Top 10 Hits" themed week on the sixth series of The X Factor Australia, and her performance debuted at number 20 on the ARIA Singles Chart.
 In September 2014, FKA twigs also covered it at BBC Radio 1's Live Lounge.
 Also in September, Charli XCX covered it at Live 95.5's Bing Lounge.
 Luke James also covered the song, which appeared on his 2014 self-titled album.
 Kelly Clarkson covered the song at her free concert in honor of the new Microsoft store at the SouthPark Mall in Charlotte, North Carolina.
 Singer Patti LaBelle performed it in November 2014 on her concert tour.
 Romain Virgo did a reggae cover.
 In September 2017, Pink covered "Stay with Me" at BBC Radio 1's Live Lounge.

+In January 2015, Angus & Julia Stone released a cover of the song titled "Stay With Me - Live From Spotify Berlin" as part of their EP Spotify Sessions.
+The song was certified Platinum by the Australian Recording Industry Association (ARIA) in 2024.

 In November 2017, US country singer Coffey Anderson released it as part of his Sad Love Songs series accompanied by a music video directed by Terry W.

 The song is sampled in the track "Freak" from Avicii's posthumous album Tim, which it was released on 6 June 2019.

 In 2018, American R&B group The Temptations covered the song in their 2018 album, "All The Time".
-English folk group Bear’s Den covered the song for the Sunday Sessions.
+English folk group Bear's Den covered the song for the Sunday Sessions.

+T-Pain recorded a cover of "Stay with Me" for his 2023 covers album On Top of the Covers.